vallipedu/FullStack-Learning-Resources/README.md

+### NBKR INSTITUTE OF SCIENCE AND TECHNOLOGY - VIDYANAR
+### FULLSTACK Presentations
 ### HTML, CSS, & JavaScript: The Web Development Fundamentals

-This presentations will introduce you to the core technologies of web development and guide you through a hands-on MERN stack project.
+These presentations will introduce you to the core technologies of web development and guide you through a hands-on MERN stack project.

 #### **Section 1: The Building Blocks of the Web**